 End Cash Flow Nightmares: Outsource Your Cash-Planning to a Fractional CFO

 As a business owner, your time is one of your company’s most valuable assets.
-Time to land a new deal, develop the next technology, or to nurture a critical relationship.
+Time to land a new deal, develop the next technology, or nurture a critical relationship.
 For most entrepreneurs, the best use of their time IS NOT analyzing numbers and managing cash flow.
 These tasks frequently steal your mental energy and deplete your passion—the very fuel you need to drive the company forward.

 A Fractional CFO can help.
-We are outsourced CFOs who actually enjoying doing this work, and love giving you the insight and direction you need to stay out of trouble.
+We are outsourced CFOs who enjoying doing this work, and love giving you the insight and direction you need to stay out of trouble.
 Fractional CFOs are brought in on a part-time, retainer, or project basis.
 Some of the common problems they help resolve include:

 - Cashflow problems